fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricDeployedReplica.md

 # Get-ServiceFabricDeployedReplica

 ## SYNOPSIS
-Gets a Service Fabric replica on a node.
+Gets information about a Service Fabric replica on a node.

 ## SYNTAX